koraykarsan/Spring-Framework/README.md

 # Spring Boot REST Application

 This project is a simple Spring Boot application that provides a RESTful web service.
 It accepts HTTP GET requests at `/greeting` and responds with a JSON representation of a greeting.
 You can customize the greeting message with an optional `name` parameter in the query string.
+The application will start on http://localhost:8080.

 ## Features